Evangelos Venizelos: Early career

 Venizelos is the author of a number of books, monographs and papers, including most recently Agenda 16 (Ατζέντα 16) in 2007, a collection of writings about the future of the university system in Greece, including some articles previously published on the web.
 Other writings have dealt with current political issues and the media, foreign policy, and developmental policy.
 His recent works focus more on political theory and cultural issues.
-He strongly opposes the clash of civilizations theory, and has written extensively about the Greek "civilization of civilizations" (Venizelos, 2001).
+He strongly opposes the clash of civilizations theory, and has written extensively about the Greek "civilization of civilizations".

 Political career

 As a student, Venizelos served on the Central Council of the Student Union of the University of Thessaloniki (FEAPT) in 1977, and the National Student Union of Greece (EFEE) in 1975.

 Member of Parliament

 Venizelos was elected as a PASOK MP in the Thessaloniki A constituency in the general elections of 1993, 1996, 2000, 2004, 2007 and 2009.
 He has been a member of the parliamentary committee for the Revision of the Constitution, on which he was spokesman for the majority party in the parliaments elected in 1993, 1996, 2000, 2004 and 2007.
 He was also a member of the Standing Committees on National Defence and Foreign Affairs, on Public Administration, Public Order and Justice and on European Affairs.

-In parliament, Venizelos currently serves on the Special Permanent Committee on Institutions and Transparency and on the Special Permanent Committee on monitoring the decisions of the European Court of Human Rights.
+In parliament, Venizelos sat on the Special Permanent Committee on Institutions and Transparency and on the Special Permanent Committee on monitoring the decisions of the European Court of Human Rights.

 In addition to his role in parliament, Venizelos has been serving as member of the Greek delegation to the Parliamentary Assembly of the Council of Europe since 2016.
 A member of the Socialists, Democrats and Greens Group, he serves on the Committee on Legal Affairs and Human Rights; its Sub-Committee on the implementation of judgments of the European Court of Human Rights; the Committee on Rules of Procedure, Immunities and Institutional Affairs; and Committee on the Election of Judges to the European Court of Human Rights.

 He has been a member of the PASOK Central Committee since 1990.
 In the past he was a member of the PASOK Executive Bureau.